cwreece/NPL-Challenge-2018-12/README.md

 # NPL-Challenge-2018-12
 Dec 2018 NPL Challenge

-This is my response to the Dec 2018 NPL challenge to create a python program to troubleshoot HTTP/HTTPS reachability to a URL that is input by the user from a prompt.
+This is my response to the Dec 2018 NPL challenge to create a python program to troubleshoot HTTP/HTTPS reachability to a URL that is input by the user.
 I combined the base challenge and the bonus tasks together.

 The program is named "check_http_url.py".